AKROGIS/ctmm-webapp/Server_Install.md

 # Hosting CTMM web app on a local server

 The Continuous Time Movement Model (CTMM) web app is hosted on INPAKROVMAIS.
-Instructions for installing/Configuring this app are as follows (only needed in a server rebuild).
+The template for the deployment folder is `nps_server_deployment` Instructions for installing/Configuring this app are as follows (only needed in a server rebuild).
-Instructions for updating are at the end .
+Instructions for updating are at the end.

 ## Install